xinity/custom-gitlab/doc/installation/deployment.md

 #### GitLab operator

-If you would like to use GitLab operator please go through the [operator docs](./operator.md)
+If you would like to use GitLab operator, please follow the [documentation for using the operator](./operator.md)

 ### Deploy development branch